ErpNetDocs/tech/reference/config-options-reference.md

 > *- Paste Rows Without On-Screen Validation*

 26. Key - **RealTimeEventsDisabled**
-- a.When this key has value and this value is "1", EnterpriseOne would not proceed connection with the server which sends real-time events.
+- a.When this key has value and this value is "1", @@name would not proceed connection with the server which sends real-time events.
 - b.The user sets it manually

 27. Key - **RealTimeEventsTimeoutSeconds**